prashantacharya/learnathon/technical.md

 keywords: "programming,Top 5 programming language,Python,Technical fields, Learnathon, Sagarmatha"
 writer: 'CR Poudyal'
 ---

-Hey, guys you all got the opportunities to learn something which will be helpfull to build your career or to move forward through **Sagarmatha Learnathon**
-I will thank our team to make a positive move towards development on particular stuffs

-" **Sagarmatha learnathon** " provides a wonderfull platform for the future developer to make some positive change to move on..

-Today on this particular blog you can learn about some tranding programming language around the world ,which one is good to start on
-, particularly it depends on you how you get it..
-***
   Before start talking about Programming Languages let me clarify:

-* Iím not arguing that any language is objectively better than any other.
+* I‚Äôm not arguing that any language is objectively better than any other.
 * I agree that developers should eventually learn more than one language.

 ##  Top 5 programming language for beginners to learn in 2019

-First you have to know about the **Ranking methods** , how programming language is being ranked in position .. it is quite simple, it will be rank according to three major topic
+first you have to know about the **Ranking methods** , how programming language is being ranked in position .. it is quite simple, it will be rank according to three major topic

 * **How Fast You learn**